skip to content

 The company today

-In 1998, Ronin scaled back its theatrical distribution activity to concentrate on what the film trade calls the "non-theatrical" market.
-The distribution of documentaries is an area in which Ronin has developed a strong following over the years and the company is without peer as a source of modern educational and non-fiction material for Australian community education.
-Since 1982 films have been promoted to schools, tertiary institutions, government departments, community, social and solidarity groups as well as to private individuals and collectors.
+In 1998, Ronin scaled back its theatrical distribution of feature films to concentrate on the documentaries.
+For many years, the company has been without peer as a source for long-form social documentaries for education and community markets, with films promoted to schools, tertiary institutions, government departments, community, social and solidarity groups as well as to private individuals and collectors.

-The documentaries in the Ronin collection are personally selected by the company's founder, Andrew Pike.
+The documentaries in the Ronin collection are personally selected by the company's Director, Andrew Pike.
 The criteria for selection are intrinsic quality and educational interest.
-Ronin has no "output" deals with any supplier, and instead chooses each film individually according to its merit.
-The company is interested less in instructional films than in documentaries that explore issues of community interest in a creative and stimulating way.
-The collection as a whole represents a remarkable cross-section of Australian life in the 1980s and 1990s.
+The company is interested less in instructional films than in highly authored documentaries that explore issues of community interest in a creative and stimulating way.
+The collection as a whole represents a remarkable cross-section of Australian social and cultural life since the late 1970s.

-In addition to its Australian documentaries, Ronin offers a selection of feature films of educational interest, as well as high quality documentaries from other countries, especially from independent filmmakers in the USA.
+In addition to its Australian documentaries, Ronin offers a selection of feature films of educational interest, as well as high quality documentaries from other countries, especially from independent filmmakers in the USA and Japan.

-Andrew Pike - Managing Director of Ronin Films
+Dr Andrew Pike, OAM - Managing Director of Ronin Films

-After completing an M.A. on the history of Australian cinema at the Australian National University, Canberra, Andrew worked as a cinema manager for a number of years while he researched and, with Ross Cooper, co-authored a major book documenting Australia's film history, Australian Film 1900 - 1977, published by Oxford University Press in 1980 (second edition, 1999).
-Andrew has also researched and written many articles on film, published in magazines and newspapers; and has made several short films.
+After completing an M.A. on the history of Australian cinema in the 1930s at the Australian National University, Canberra, Andrew worked as a cinema manager for a number of years while he researched and, with Ross Cooper, co-authored a major book documenting Australia's film history, Australian Film 1900 - 1977, published by Oxford University Press in 1980 (second edition, 1999).
+Andrew has also researched and written many articles on film, published in journals and newspapers and frequently lectures on film history subjects.

 In 1974, he formed Ronin Films with his wife, Dr Merrilyn Fitzpatrick, a specialist in China studies.
 The company was involved in many innovative distribution and marketing activities for which Andrew won the Australian Film Institute's Byron Kennedy Award in 1986.

-In addition to distributing films from many countries, Ronin developed a special interest in films from China and Japan, importing many key film from the Chinese "Fifth Generation" directors in the 1980s, and organizing visits to Australia by many Chinese directors including Chen Kaige, Wu Tianming, Zhang Zeming, Huang Jianxin and Tian Zhuangzhuang,
+From the start, Ronin had a special interest in films from China and Japan, importing many key film from the Chinese "Fifth Generation" directors in the 1980s, and organising visits to Australia by many Chinese directors including Chen Kaige, Wu Tianming, Zhang Zeming, Huang Jianxin and Tian Zhuangzhuang.
+From Japan, it distributed new work by feature directors including Ichikawa Kon, Imamura Shohei, Oshima Nagisa, Oguri Kohei and others.

 The company has also dedicated much of its work to the marketing and promotion of Australian productions.
-Among the many Australian feature films which the company has supported and distributed are STRICTLY BALLROOM, SHINE and ROAD TO NHILL, all of which achieved outstanding national box-office figures.
-Ronin's catalogue of independent Australian documentaries runs to several hundreds and includes several that Ronin has released theatrically such as CUNNAMULLA, FACING THE MUSIC, MY MOTHER INDIA, WEDDING IN RAMALLAH, and the Turkish documentary feature, GALLIPOLI.
+Among the many Australian feature films which the company has supported and distributed are STRICTLY BALLROOM (1992), SHINE (1996) and ROAD TO NHILL (1996), all of which achieved outstanding national box-office figures.
+Ronin's catalogue of independent Australian documentaries runs to several hundreds and includes many that Ronin has released theatrically such as CANE TOADS, CUNNAMULLA, FACING THE MUSIC, MY MOTHER INDIA, WEDDING IN RAMALLAH, the Turkish documentary feature, GALLIPOLI: THE FRONT-LINE EXPERIENCE, TEA WITH MADAME CLOS, PUTUPARRI AND THE RAINMAKERS and ELLA.

 As an exhibitor, Ronin ran the Academy Cinema in Paddington, Sydney, for several years during the 1990s, and operated the successful Electric Shadows Cinemas in Canberra from 1979 to 2006.
-Over these years, Electric Shadows became a cultural icon in Canberra.
+Over these years, Electric Shadows was regarded by many as a cultural icon in Canberra.

 As both distributor and exhibitor, Andrew has had a long involvement with French and European Cinema.
 He was actively involved in the beginnings of the French Film Festival in Sydney in the 1990s, and has frequently worked with the Alliance Francaise and the French Embassy to host Festivals and other French film events at his cinemas.